 - Ms Liz Banks, Deputy Director-General, Tasmanian Department of Education

 - Ms Susan Bowden, Deputy Chief Executive, Northern Territory Department of Education

 - Mr John Firth, Chief Executive Officer, Victoria Curriculum and Assessment Authority

-- Professor Patrick Garnett, Chair, School Curriculum and Standard Authority, West Australia
+- Professor Patrick Garnett, Chair, School Curriculum and Standard Authority, Western Australia

-- Ms Valerie Gould, Executive Director of the Association of Independent Schools, West Australia
+- Ms Valerie Gould, Executive Director of the Association of Independent Schools, Western Australia

 - Mr Michael Hewitson AM, retired foundation principal of Trinity College, Gawler, now Councillor for Unley (South Australia) and author

 - Dr Paul Sharkey, Director, Catholic Education in South Australia